 Even if you live in a hilly area where riding is a bit tougher you have a good option.

 Electric bicycles are pedal optional so you can pedal for exercise or activate pedal assist as you need it.
-They are enviornmentaly friendly and can save a bundle on local travel expenses.
+They are environmentally friendly and can save a bundle on local travel expenses.

-An estimated 80% of the average persons travel is, driver only, and within 10 miles of home.
-With gasoline prices approaching $4.00 per gallon in the USA imagine how much money bicycle riding can save you!
+An estimated 80% of the average persons travel is, with just the driver and within 10 miles of home.
+With gasoline prices approaching $2.50 per gallon in the USA imagine how much money bicycle riding can save you!